agronholm/anyio-http/docs/contributing.rst

 To build the documentation, run ``tox -e docs`` which will generate a directory named ``build`` in which you may view the formatted HTML documentation.

-Anyio-http uses pre-commit_ to perform several code style/quality checks.
+Fetchling uses pre-commit_ to perform several code style/quality checks.
 It is recommended to activate pre-commit_ on your local clone of the repository (using ``pre-commit install``) to ensure that your changes will pass the same checks on GitHub.

 .. _tox: https://tox.readthedocs.io/en/latest/install.html